Philosophy of suicide: Confucianism

 Confucianism holds that failure to follow certain values is worse than death; hence, suicide can be morally permissible, and even praiseworthy, if it is done for the sake of those values.
-The Confucian emphasis on loyalty, self-sacrifice, and honour has tended to encourage altruistic suicide.
+The Confucian emphasis on loyalty, self-sacrifice, and honour has arguably tended to encourage altruistic suicide.
 Confucius wrote, "For gentlemen of purpose and men of ren while it is inconceivable that they should seek to stay alive at the expense of ren, it may happen that they have to accept death in order to have ren accomplished."
 Mencius wrote:

 Other arguments

 David Hume wrote an essay entitled Of Suicide in 1755 (although it was not published until the year after his death, in 1777).
 Most of it is concerned with the claim that suicide is an affront to God.
 Hume argues that suicide is no more a rebellion against God than is saving the life of someone who would otherwise die, or changing the position of anything in one's surroundings.
 He spends much less time dismissing arguments that it is an affront to one's duty to others or to oneself.
 Hume claims that suicide can be compared to retiring from society and becoming a total recluse, which is not normally considered to be immoral.
-As for duty to self, Hume takes it to be obvious that there can be times when suicide is desirable, though he also thinks it ridiculous that anyone would consider suicide unless they first considered every other option.
+As for duty to self, Hume takes it to be obvious that there can be times when suicide is desirable, though he also thinks it is ridiculous that anyone would consider suicide unless they first considered every other option.

 Those who support the right to die argue that suicide is acceptable under certain circumstances, such as incurable disease and old age.
 The idea is that although life is, in general, good, people who face irreversible suffering should not be forced to continue suffering.

 Leo Tolstoy wrote in his short work A Confession that after an existential crisis, he considered various options and determined that suicide would be the most logically consistent response in a world where God does not exist.
 However, he then decided to look less at logic and more towards trying to explain God using a mystical approach in that, for one, he describes God as life.
 He states that this new understanding of God would allow him to live meaningfully.

 Leonard Peikoff states in his book Objectivism: The Philosophy of Ayn Rand:

 Bioethicist Jacob Appel has criticized "arbitrary" ethical systems that allow patients to refuse care when they are physically ill, while denying the mentally ill the right to suicide.